moreymat/scpo-data-science-bootcamp/README.md

 - print a message
 - wrap-up

-### Sequence 1.2
+#### Sequence 1.2

 Goals :

-- import a package (NumPy ?
-Pandas ?)
+- import a package (NumPy)
 - manipulate single numbers
 - create a one-dimensional data structure
 - select elements from a one-dimensional data structure
-- make operations on elements of a one-dimensional data structure
+- perform operations on elements of a one-dimensional data structure
 - create a two-dimensional data structure
 - select elements from a two-dimensional data structure
-- make operations on elements of a two-dimensional data structure
+- perform operations on elements of a two-dimensional data structure
 - wrap-up

 ## Day 2 :